judsonlmoore/judsonlmoore.com/_pages/travel-guides/switzerland-travel-guide.md

 ---
 title: 			Switzerland Travel Guide
 subtitle: 		A winter dreamland
-Description: Plan your visit to Switzerland and find out where to go and what to do in Switzerland.
-Read about itineraries, activities, places to stay and travel essentials...
+description: 	Plan your visit to Switzerland and find out where to go and what to do in Switzerland.
+Read about itineraries, activities, places to stay and travel essentials.
 permalink: 		"/switzerland/"
 layout: 		fullwidth-hero
 category: 		switzerland
 image: 			/assets/images/2015/10/switzerland-capital-dome.jpg
 ---

 ## Switzerland is as delicious as it is beautiful